(30 ILCS 500/10-15)

 Procurement compliance monitors.

-(a) The Executive Ethics Commission shall appoint procurement compliance monitors to oversee and review the procurement processes.
+(a) The Executive Ethics Commission may appoint procurement compliance monitors to oversee and review the procurement processes.
 Each procurement compliance monitor shall serve a term of 5 years beginning on the date of the officer's appointment.
-Each procurement compliance monitor shall have an office located in the State agency that the monitor serves but shall report to the appropriate chief procurement officer.
+Each procurement compliance monitor appointed pursuant to this Section and serving a 5-year term on the effective date of this amendatory Act of the 100th General Assembly shall report to the chief procurement officer in the performance of his or her duties until the expiration of the monitor's term.
 The compliance monitor shall have direct communications with the executive officer of a State agency in exercising duties.
 A procurement compliance monitor may be removed only for cause after a hearing by the Executive Ethics Commission.
-The appropriate chief procurement officer or executive officer of the State agency housing the procurement compliance monitor may institute a complaint against the procurement compliance monitor with the Commission and the Commission shall hold a public hearing based on the complaint.
+The appropriate chief procurement officer or executive officer of the State agency served by the procurement compliance monitor may institute a complaint against the procurement compliance monitor with the Commission and the Commission shall hold a public hearing based on the complaint.
 The procurement compliance monitor, State purchasing officer, appropriate chief procurement officer, and executive officer of the State agency shall receive notice of the hearing and shall be permitted to present their respective arguments on the complaint.
 After the hearing, the Commission shall determine whether the procurement compliance monitor shall be removed.
 The salary of a procurement compliance monitor shall be established by the Executive Ethics Commission and may not be diminished during the officer's term.

 (b) The procurement compliance monitor shall: (i) review any procurement, contract, or contract amendment as directed by the Executive Ethics Commission or a chief procurement officer; and (ii) report any findings of the review, in writing, to the Commission, the affected agency, the chief procurement officer responsible for the affected agency, and any entity requesting the review.
 The procurement compliance monitor may: (i) review each contract or contract amendment prior to execution to ensure that applicable procurement and contracting standards were followed; (ii) attend any procurement meetings; (iii) access any records or files related to procurement; (iv) issue reports to the chief procurement officer on procurement issues that present issues or that have not been corrected after consultation with appropriate State officials; (v) ensure the State agency is maintaining appropriate records; and (vi) ensure transparency of the procurement process.